Tenga Valley – Landscapes, Orchids, Waterfalls & Kiwis

 Legend of Arunachal

 Arunachal is one part of India that never came under British dominance.
 So you do not see any structures or any influences from that era here.
 A rare thing in itself for India today.
 Legend is that when the first British officers tried to enter Arunachal, which was an area dominated by local tribes, their heads were chopped off and sent back to Assam.
 This created a myth that the tribals of this area are man-eaters.
 And after this, there was no attempt to enter these thickly forested areas.
 Balipara on Assam border was the boundary for British.
 They referred this area beyond Balipara as Balipara front.
 Arunachal was a part of Assam before becoming a union territory in 1971.
 An independent state in 1987.
 It now has 16 districts and is the largest state in NE India by area.

 One of the most unexpected things that I learned about Arunachal is that Hindi is the official language of the state along with English.
 People speak very good Hindi.
 They complain that most of the times they are called Chinese when they visit other parts of India.
 Even when they speak Hindi as well as Dilliwallahs.
 I was told that Hindi is a link language as each tribe has its own language.
-And total number of languages exceeds 50.
+And the total number of languages exceeds 50.
 Not much is known about the ancient roots of tribes of Arunachal, though Mahabharata has reference to this region.

-Recent excavations at Malinithan in eastern part of the state have revealed some ancient Hindu temples associated with the Krishna-Rukmini legend.
+Recent excavations at Malinithan in the eastern part of the state have revealed some ancient Hindu temples associated with the Krishna-Rukmini legend.
 Most tribal people follow the Doyni-Polo as their religion which is nothing but the worship of Sun and Moon literally.
 But may refer to nature elements in general.
 They did not have organized religion for a long time.
 But now they are taking official religions, most of them choosing between Hinduism and Buddhism.
 The North Western part of the state, where lies the Tawang monastery, is primarily Buddhist.
 There is a fair percentage of Christian population as well.